 Our development plans accelerate our contribution to the economy, with new courses and services across science, engineering, technology and the arts, providing the graduate skills needed to boost the regional economy.

-Our new multi-million pound facility for Science, Engineering, Technology and Health opens in 2020.
+Our new multi-million pound facility for Science, Engineering, Technology and Health opened in January 2021.
 It will take advantage of our strong links with industry and employers to produce work ready engineering graduates who can make an active contribution to 21st century society.
 It will be home to the Kent and Medway Engineering, Design, Growth and Enterprise (EDGE) Hub.

 We're constantly updating our courses and facilities to support and inspire the next generation of creative professionals.
 We work with employers to ensure our teaching is relevant and our graduates have the skills the booming UK Creative Industries require.